-Artifact Manager' • From the first toolbar icon drop-down, select 'Create Artifact' and create the Artifact element Select the Package that owns this SysML Model Create Root elements in Configuration Manager ValueType • block • constraintBlock ValueType Substitution Expand ValueType and for each of Current, Resistance and Voltage select 'SysMLSimReal' from the 'Value' combo box.
-Set property as flow Expand 'block' to ChargePort FlowProperty i : Current and select 'SimVariable' from the 'Value' combo box For 'SysMLSimConfiguration' click on the button to open the 'Element Configurations' dialog Set 'isConserved' to 'True' SysMLSimModel This is the model we want to simulate: set the Block 'Circuit' to be 'SysMLSimModel'.
+Artifact Manager' From the first toolbar icon drop-down, select 'Create Artifact' and create the Artifact element Select the Package that owns this SysML Model Create Root elements in Configuration Manager ValueTypeblock • constraintBlock ValueType Substitution Expand ValueType and for each of Current, Resistance and Voltage select 'SysMLSimReal' from the 'Value' combo box.
+Set property as flow Expand 'block' to ChargePort FlowProperty i : Current and select 'SimVariable' from the 'Value' combo box For Son Market Conferential I is less that I is less that I is less that I is less than I is less For 'SysMLSimConfiguration' click on the button to open the 'Element Configurations' dialog Set 'isConserved' to 'True' SysMLSimModel This is the model we want to simulate: set the Block 'Circuit' to be 'SysMLSimModel'.